Event Information

 2–3 minutes guided explanation by presenter.

-2 minutes sensory interaction (diffuser + headphones + map gamification).
+2 minutes sensory interaction (diffuser + speaker + map gamification).

 - Process